Homestead Information

-A Major Revision to Massachusetts Homestead Law took effect on March 16, 2011.
+Major Revision to Massachusetts Homestead Law August 2024.

 The recording fee for a Declaration of Homestead is $35 and the Homestead becomes effective immediately upon recording.